Error handling in laravel using try and catch

 Route::post('/search',[App\Http\Controllers\SearchController::class,'search'])->name('user.search');

-Testing our Example
+Testing our example

 Before testing please migrate your database.
 Then enter the below URL to test :